 Guided Tours by Collette.

 Collette has a partnership with Marriott Vacation Club and my parents enjoyed a great tour of Ireland a couple years back named Treasures of Ireland.
 It currently runs 13,500 Marriott Vacation Club Points per couple.
 At a ratio of 1:40 ( Marriott Vacation Points to Marriott Bonvoy ) that equates to 540k Marriott Bonvoy Points.
 They have yet to publish prices on this tour for 2021, but in 2020 it was between $3000 -$3500 per person. .
 Other bloggers place a $0.008 valuation, which I think is low, but even at a penny a point value, this is extracting a lot of value.

 Features 5 star hotels…

 Maintaining Status in Marriott Bonvoy

 Another great use of Vacation Club Points is leveraging your timeshare ownership into hotel status.
 Depending on the number of points you own, you’ll get a bevy of benefits within Marriott Vacation Club, but also status with Marriott Bonvoy.
-A couple of years ago Marriott merged with SPG and formed a new loyalty program called Bonvoy.
+Several years ago Marriott merged with SPG and formed a new loyalty program called Bonvoy.